Shampoo Vs Conditioner: What Sets Them Apart?

 Let us understand hair conditioner vs shampoo by diving deeper.

-Shampoo: Shampoo is a cleansing agent designed to remove dirt, oil and product build-up from your scalp and hair.
-Shampoos typically contain surfactants that help to blend oily dirt, allowing them to be rinsed away with water.
+Shampoo is a cleansing agent designed to remove dirt, oil and product build-up from your scalp and hair.
+Shampoos typically contain surfactants that help to blend oily dirt, allowing it to be rinsed away with water.
 The primary function of shampoo is to clean your hair and scalp, but it can also address specific issues like dandruff, oiliness and hair fall.

-Conditioner: On the other hand, conditioners are designed to nourish and moisturize your hair after it has been cleaned.
-Conditioners contain ingredients like humectants, oils and emollients that help to smoothen and protect the hair cuticle.
+On the other hand, conditioners are designed to nourish and moisturize your hair after it has been cleaned.
+Conditioners contain ingredients like humectants, oils and emollients that help to smooth and protect the hair cuticle.
 The primary function of the conditioner is to replenish moisture and make your hair easier to manage.
 It helps to reduce frizz, prevent tangles and leave the hair feeling soft and smooth.
 It's generally recommended to apply conditioner mainly to the lengths and ends of your hair, as these areas tend to be drier.
 Applying conditioners to the scalp might make it oily or weigh the hair down, especially for those with oily hair types.

 You might also wonder if it’s okay to skip the shampoo and directly use a conditioner instead?
 Allow us to clear this confusion for you.
 While conditioners offer moisturizing benefits, they don’t cleanse the hair like a shampoo.
 Using conditioner alone might lead to product buildup and an oily scalp.
 So, it is always a good idea to follow the minimalistic two-step hair care routine.